Forth Nature Counts

 - Try wildlife recording using a transect: download one of the six Survey Walks from the documents section of this page, visit the site and add your wildlife records to the Forth Nature Counts iRecord form.

 On Saturday 10th February 2018, 'From Source to Resource: Making Biological Records Count' took place at Alloa Academy.
-This free conference mixed short talks with break-out sessions and a stalls area where the seventy attendees shared identification tips and skills and heard updates from figures in the world of biological recording and citizen science.
+Attended by seventy wildlife and recording enthusiasts, volunteers and practitioners, this free conference mixed short talks with break-out sessions and a stalls area.
+Throughout the day tips and skills were shared and all attendees heard updates from figures in the world of biological recording and citizen science.
+Some of the slides from the day are available to download below.

 - Dr Mark Eaton (RSPB Centre for Conservation Science), Assessing the state of nature: past, present and future